-Preparation of a report to be counted toward the requirement for the master's degree under the report option.
-The equivalent of three lecture hours a week for one semester.
-Offered on the credit/no credit basis only.
-Prerequisite: Graduate standing in Mexican American studies and consent of the graduate adviser.
+Examine interpretive methods used in Mexican American and Latina/ o Studies.
+Three lecture hours a week for one semester.
+Offered on the letter-grade basis only.
+Prerequisite: Graduate standing and consent of the graduate adviser.

 MAS 698.
 Thesis.

 The equivalent of three lecture hours a week for two semesters.
 Offered on the credit/no credit basis only.
 Prerequisite: For 698A, graduate standing in Mexican American studies and consent of the graduate adviser; for 698B, Mexican American Studies 698A.